 The Pink House on Film

 This magazine article is far from the only party interested in preserving the history of The Pink House.
-The Homewood Historic Preservation Commission (HHPC) commissioned a documentary on the house that will be released this fall.
+The Homewood Historic Preservation Commission (HHPC) commissioned a documentary on the house .
 HHPC members as well as UAB Media Studies Director Michele Forman, UAB students and UAB graduate Kenzie Greer have all worked on the film.

 “It’s raised this question to me on how a city finds a happy medium between evolving and progressing but also preserving its history and keeping the legacy of how it began intact,” Greer told us.
 “I would like the film to ask that question.”
 The commission will be announcing dates for film viewings soon.